-exits, moving in the same direction, from the second port.
+Also referred to as clack valves, non-return valves, or one-way valves, check valves are a type of one-way valve with two ports.
+Fluid enters the valve via one port and exits, moving in the same direction, from the second port.
 These valves are often used for fluid mixing, as they’re able to prevent mixed fluids from flowing back to a pre-mix stage.

 These are sometimes referred to as spring-and-poppet valves and they are a variation of ball check valves.
-As with ball check valves, the poppet of a poppet valve is held in place by a spring.
+The poppet is held in place by a spring.
 When the cracking pressure of a poppet valve is reached, the spring compresses, pushing the poppet back from an O-ring located at the inlet and the allowing fluid to pass straight through the valve.

-These are simply a variation of a poppet valve.
+Lift check valves are simply a variation of a poppet valve.
 Instead of having a fully linear flow, the fluid is redirected into a chamber perpendicular to the main flow.
 The chamber is sealed by a poppet, which is closed by gravity rather than the force of a spring.
 Lift valves are best suited to applications that do not require complete cessation of flow.